'Birch Coffee' Makes Hell's Kitchen Debut

 If coffee and tea are what you're after, look no further than this new business.
 The newcomer to Hell's Kitchen, called Birch Coffee, is located at 884 9th Ave. (between 57th St. & 58th St.).

-This is the ninth locale for the coffee roaster, which specializes in single-origin-sourced beans from Guatemala, Ethiopia, Brazil, Colombia and Mexico.
+This is the tenth locale for the coffee roaster, which specializes in single-origin-sourced beans from Guatemala, Ethiopia, Brazil, Colombia and Mexico.

 The cafe also features additional services, like an educational component with classes on "espresso theory and basics," "the history of coffee," and "the art of grinding coffee."